TypesettingTools/Myaamori-Aegisub-Scripts/README.md

 ```

 This will add a `fontvalidator` executable along with the `fontvalidator.py` Python module.
-If the executable is not in your path, you can run Sub Digest as `python -m fontvalidator --help`, or alternatively `py -3 -m fontvalidator --help` on Windows.
+If the executable is not in your path, you can run Font Validator as `python -m fontvalidator --help`, or alternatively `py -3 -m fontvalidator --help` on Windows.

 ### Common issues and how to fix them